Fuel loading for 1,100MW KANUPP-2 starts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The fuel loading was witnessed by DG SPD Lt.
-Gen. Nadeem Zaki Manj, PAEC Chairman Muhammad Naeem, Member Power PAEC along with Chinese dignitaries and officials.

 K-2 is 1100MW Pressurised Water Reactor (PWR) based on the Chinese HPR-1000 technology, which is 3rd Generation Plant equipped with advanced safety features.
-The construction of K-2 Plant started on August 31, 2015 and its commercial operation will begin in April 2021.
+The construction of K-2 Plant started on August 31, 2015 and its commercial operation will begin in April 2021, after undergoing several operational and safety tests.
+K-2 is one of the two 1100MW nuclear power plants being constructed at Karachi.
+The other plant, K-3 is expected to become operational by the end of 2021.

+The completion of these nuclear power plants has remained largely on schedule, despite the difficult times due to COVID-19 pandemic, the statement concluded.